jervaise/DotMaster/Docs/DEVELOPMENT_PROCESS.md

   - GitHub Desktop should be configured to show the `develop` branch as the active branch
   - Any commits and changes will be continuously tested in-game from this directory

+### Pre-Testing Verification

+- **ALWAYS verify the following before asking users to test in-game:**
+  - Check TOC file references match actual files in the directory
+  - Verify all renamed files have been properly updated and old files removed
+  - Check initialization code in core files to ensure all modules are properly initialized
+  - Run a comprehensive error check for references to old/renamed files
+  - Document all file structure changes in CURRENT_FILES.md
+  - Update CODE_STRUCTURE.md when file organization changes

+- **File Structure Management:**
+  - After each version update, document the current file structure in CURRENT_FILES.md
+  - When planning file renames, create a detailed rename plan document
+  - Thoroughly check all file references after completing renames
+  - Test module initialization for all renamed components

 ### Versioning Policy

 - **ONLY create a new version when the addon is fully working without any known problems**